JayMeDotDot/JayMeDotDot/README.md

-# Welcome to my profile 👏
+# Welcome 👏

-## I'm JayMeDotDot 👻
+## This is me 👻

 - I'm from China 🇨🇳
-- I’m a front end developer 👨‍💻
+- I’m a front-end developer 👨‍💻
 - Wechat_ID:JayMeDotDot 💬
 - Email: jaymedotdot@qq.com 📧